Sunday 18 December 2016 - 22:15

-UK Muslims in London donate ۱۰ tonnes of food for homeless
+UK Muslims donate 10 tonnes of food for the homeless

 Muslim residents in London have donated 10 tons of food to help homeless people across the city during Christmas, religious and charity leaders said.
 "We, as a Muslim charity, want to do everything we can to help the most vulnerable individuals in this country this Christmas, regardless of faith or background.".“